-3.1 Correlations between fit parameters and DOM hardware differences
+317 3.1 Correlations between fit parameters and DOM hardware differences

 As noted in Sec.
-1, there are two DOM related hardware differences: the subset of HQE DOMs and the version of AC coupling used to couple the signal from the PMT anode to the front-end ampli-
+1, there are two DOM-related hardware differences: the subset of HQE DOMs

 Figure 5.
 An example fit including the residual correction for DOM (1,1) using the WaveDeform dataset for seasons IC86.2011 to IC86.2016.
 The result from the convolutional fitter is shown as a solid black line.
 The extracted SPE template is shown blue.
-The purple histogram is the full detector (all DOMs and all seasons summed together) BeaconLaunch dataset, scaled to the livetime of the MinBias data and further multiplied by a factor of 100 in order to be visible on this plot.
+(SPENCER, remove the beacon launch from this image.)
+The purple histogram is the full-detector (all DOMs and all seasons summed together) BeaconLaunch dataset, multiplied to the livetime of the MinBias data and further multiplied by a factor of 100 in order to be visible on this plot.